mechatroNick/react-full-year-calendar/README.md

 Another `React` library that I looked into also has this problem.
 [React-yearly-calendar](https://github.com/BelkaLab/react-yearly-calendar) also takes roughly *500ms*
  to render when user change the year. **If you have a solution to improving this please do let me know.**

+ **CORRECTION: in the final build, the delay to move between pages is much shorter (200ms), so maybe this is not an issue.
+But I like to have feedback.**

 ![](README/reactYearlyCalendar.png)